SERVICEs & FEES

 For therapy funded by private health insurance, Sarah is registered with many providers including Cigna, Healix, Vitality, Aetna, Aviva.
 Referrals from Bupa or AXA are no longer being taken.
 Sarah is listed on HealthCode’s Private Practice Register.

 Please let me know if you’d like to claim on your health insurance, so we can make the arrangements for your sessions to be invoiced directly to your insurance company.
 This involves obtaining an authorisation code from your insurer, often after you get a referral from your GP for counselling.

-I practice from discreet premises just outside Malmesbury within easy access of the A429 and with onsite parking (SN16 9JF).
+When working with clients in person, I practice from discreet premises just outside Malmesbury within easy access of the A429 and with free onsite parking on the driveway right outside the premises (SN16 9JF).

-Sessions are held in a dedicated counselling room on the ground floor of my home premises.
+Sessions in person are held in a dedicated counselling room on the ground floor of my home premises.